Sensors and Virtual Sensors

 status | varchar(50) | Required | Lifecycle status |

-activation_status | varchar(50) | Nullable | Ansible activation status |
+activation_status | varchar(50) | Nullable | Activation status reported back over NATS |

 activation_error | text | Nullable | Error message from failed activation |

-execution_id | varchar(255) | Nullable | Ansible execution ID |
+execution_id | varchar(255) | Nullable | Correlation ID for the activation command |

 deployment_path | varchar(255) | Nullable | Deployment target path |